Arrivals, departures and transits

 Where a pilot is unfamiliar with the aerodrome layout, or when its serviceability, wind direction, wind speed, or circuit direction cannot be ascertained prior to arrival, use the overfly procedure.
-Overfly or circle the aerodrome at least 500 ft above the circuit altitude, usually 2000 ft or more above the aerodrome elevation.
+Overfly or circle the aerodrome at least 500 ft above the circuit altitude, which may be 2000 ft or more above the aerodrome elevation (as in the case shown above).
 When you have determined the circuit direction position the aircraft to a point well clear (normally the non-active side of the circuit) before descending to a circuit altitude that equates to the aircraft’s performance.

 Do not descend into the active side of the traffic circuit from above because of the difficulty of seeing – and being seen by – aircraft directly below the aircraft’s flight path.

 Low performance aircraft – For low-performance ultralight aircraft and rotorcraft with a maximum speed of approximately 55 kt, it is recommended that the aircraft overfly midfield at 500 ft above aerodrome elevation.
 This will minimise the risk of conflict with higher or faster traffic.

 Descent on the non-active side – When arriving and intending to join the circuit from overhead, descend on the non-active side of the circuit so that the aircraft is established at its circuit altitude as it crosses the runway centreline on crosswind, between midfield and the departure end of the runway